Verdugo Mountains Retreat: A Nature Inspired Home among the Trees

 Designing interiors that are sensitive to the needs of neurodivergent individuals places emphasis on the sensory experience of a space, taking a deep dive into the objects and components of a room, examining how each of them works together to create inclusive, supportive, and healing spaces that encourage better living.
 A wellness-based and empathetic approach integrates design concepts informed by an understanding of the characteristics of the autism spectrum and sensory processing challenges to create environments that nurture the development of independence and enrich individual lives.

-A guest bedroom overlooking the ocean featuring custom nightstands and weighted blanket for ultimate comfort.
+A guest bedroom featuring neurodivergent home design overlooking the ocean with custom nightstands and weighted blanket for ultimate comfort.

 Sensory Processing Challenges affect how the brain processes sensory information, making an individual more sensitive to stimuli that others are not.
 It can affect one or all of the senses.
 "Current estimates indicate that 5% to 16.5% of the general population"(1) and 1 in 20 children(2) experience Sensory Processing Challenges.
-Individuals within the autism spectrum can be hyper-sensitive to stimuli (sensory seekers) or hypo-sensitive (sensory avoiders).
-Sensory seekers often create their own sensory stimuli, either for pleasure or to block out unpleasant sensory information, while sensory avoiders appear under-responsive, certain sensory information goes unnoticed, or certain senses are impaired.
+Individuals within the autism spectrum can be hypo-sensitive to stimuli (sensory seekers) or hyper-sensitive (sensory avoiders).
+Sensory seekers are less sensitive to sensory input than neurotypical individuals and often create their own sensory stimuli.
+In contrast, sensory avoiders are more sensitive and usually experience sensory input more intensely than neurotypical individuals.

 Living area full of organic, textural and lush materials.
 A wall sculpture by Renae Barnard, titled ‘Aggregate Liberty’ sits above a custom furniture piece that was commissioned for the homeowner.